 The ‘fallback’ method

 This is the method of last resort which is to be used only when the preceding methods of valuation cannot be applied.
-Article 31 of the Code sets out three basic provisions for determining the customs value under this method:
+Article 74.3 of the UCC sets out three basic provisions for determining the customs value under this method:

 |2.||The value must not be based on any of a proscribed list of values (see Constraints below).|